Rocking and Rolling to Release™

 The program is divided into sequences with the body placed in specific positions to facilitate mobility, stability and release when integrated with breath work and gentle rocking movement.
 These sequences are easily integrated into your sessions, allowing the client to experience release along with strengthening the body.
 The fast acting techniques are easy to learn and simple to implement.

-The rocking movements are defined as moving the body functionally either with a ball or using movement.
-The movements begin with a body position that will encourage a release of any restrictions coupled with a rhythmical breath.
-Each rocking sequence can be made more dynamic with stronger movements and a more forceful breath, however, all movements are created without tension, with no alignment cues to follow and no forced range of motion required.
+The rocking movements move the body with rhythmical breath and gentle rocking to facilitate release.
+Each rocking sequence can be made more dynamic with stronger movements and a more forceful breath; however, all movements are created without tension, with no alignment cues to follow and no forced range of motion required.
 This is a starting point for your clients’ body to take the lead in unwinding the restriction.
 Using breath, pace and flow, we will endeavor to activate the body’s innate sense of moving freely through space.

 The rolling is designed to utilize the pressure of balls to facilitate release.
+The balls are placed in specific positions and functional, rocking movement is created to aid in release.
 The balls used in this course have different textures.
 One is semi hard and the other is a soft inflatable ball.
 Throughout the program these balls can be used interchangeably to offer pressure, support and movement.

 - How to create tension free movement with breath and its effect on the fascial system.